Foundations

 What Is the Context Window?

-The context window is the amount of text Claude Code can "see" at once.
-Think of it as working memory.
-Everything in your current conversation (your messages, Claude's responses, file contents it has read, command outputs) occupies space in this window.
+Think of it like working memory.
+Everything in your current session (your messages, Claude's responses, file contents it has read, command outputs) occupies space in this window.
 When it fills up, earlier parts of the conversation start getting pushed out.
-Claude Code begins forgetting things you said or files it read earlier.
+Claude Code begins forgetting things you said or files it already read.

 How Big Is It?

-A single focused task usually fits comfortably.
+A focused single task usually fits fine.
 A marathon session with multiple tasks, lots of file reading, and long debugging conversations will hit the wall.

 Signs You Are Running Out

-• It loses track of what was decided.
-You agreed on an approach 20 messages ago, but now it suggests something different.
+- It loses track of decisions.
+You agreed on an approach 20 messages ago.
+Now it suggests something different.

-• You see context length warnings.
-Claude Code will tell you when context is getting large.
+- You see context length warnings.
+Claude Code will tell you when things are getting large.

 How Tokens Work